atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i. ■ ' ' ^
 t
-Just when Jhe and her mother were flouncing out of the room, Mrs. Jeffers Son entered it. — ' '
+Just when Jhe and her mother were flouncing out of the room, Mrs. Jeffers Son entered it. --' '
 ... •
 ''' ^
-■ So, Mrs. Selby, " cried she, flumping down in the first chair she came to, I ^ which happened to she at Mr. selby’s back — You have made a fine ^ do London— — have brought your
+■ So, Mrs. Selby, " cried she, flumping down in the first chair she came to, I ^ which happened to she at Mr. selby’s back --You have made a fine ^ do London----have brought your
 ♦ ^ %
 9
 hogs to a fine market, as people say,